Interactive Segmentation of Radiance Fields: Method

 \subsection{User Interactivity}

 { Region growing results in a stable voxel content based on the input strokes.
 The user can add or remove parts interactively if the extracted content misses out on a few details or when some extraneous content floods into the segmented region.
-We use positive and negative strokes to add and remove content in the image space, as followed by methods like GrabCut \cite{grabcut}.
-The mask of negative segment is subtracted from the mask of the positive segment to get the final segmented objects.
-We find practically that even complex objects can be segmented well with a few positive and negative strokes as shown in results in the paper and in the supplementary material. }
+We use positive and negative strokes to add and remove the content in the image space, as followed by methods like GrabCut \cite{grabcut}.
+The mask of the negative segment is subtracted from the mask of the positive segment to get the final segmented objects.
+We find practically that even complex objects can be segmented well with a few positive and negative strokes, as shown in the results in the paper and in the supplementary material.
+Additionally, our method provides interactive feedback for every stroke (as can be seen in \cref{tab:time_taken}) that allows users to segment interactively unlike methods like NVOS\cite{nvos}.
+Implementation details have been reported in the supplementary document. }